In addition to resources found here, Master Water Stewards are available to provide individualized help.

-Excess nutrients in fertilizers and harmful chemicals in pesticides can cause toxic algal blooms and can kill off beneficial earthworms and organisms that are essential for plants to grow.
+Excess nutrients in fertilizers and harmful chemicals in pesticides can cause toxic algal blooms and can kill off beneficial organisms that are essential for plants to grow.
 Follow this link to read about how you can grow a healthy, no-waste lawn and garden.

 This is especially important if you live along a water body as native plants and non-turf plantings act as a natural buffer zone that reduces runoff and intercepts harmful excess nutrients before they can reach the water.
 The DNR has created a useful information sheet on natural buffers and landscaping that can be viewed here.

 Changing how water flows off your house can stop untreated contaminants from entering our storm sewers and allow more water to soak into the ground.

-Replacing things like pavers and concrete with paths can stop that water from running directly off your property and into the street.
+Replacing things like asphalt and concrete with paths or permeable pavers can stop that water from running directly off your property and into the street.
 Instead, water can be absorbed into the ground, allowing for filtration of potentially harmful contaminants.

-Rain barrels are a great way to collect excess water that can be used to in a number of ways from watering landscaping to irrigating flowering plants.
+Rain barrels are a great way to collect excess water that can be used in a number of ways from watering landscaping to irrigating flowering plants.
 Not only is it environmentally conscious, it can also help you save money on your water bill every month!

 Chloride contained in just one teaspoon of road salt can permanently contaminate five gallons water.
 Chloride in aquatic environments can kill birds and plants.
 Learn how a little bit of salt can go a long way.

-A Community Clean-Up for Water Quality is a prefect way to get your neighbors and community involved in water quality issues in your neighborhood.
+A Community Clean-Up for Water Quality is a perfect way to get your neighbors and community involved in water quality issues in your neighborhood.
 It's also a great way you can ensure the continued safety, reliability, and beauty of water in your community.